Simiispumavirus pantrosch: Cospeciation of SFV and primates

 The phylogenetic tree analysis of SFV polymerase and mitochondrial cytochrome oxidase subunit II (COII has been shown as a powerful marker used for primate phylogeny) from African and Asian monkeys and apes provides very similar branching order and divergence times among the two trees, supporting the cospeciation.
-Also, the substitution rate in the SFV gene was found to be extremely slow, i.e. the SFV has evolved at a very low rate (1.7×10−8 substitutions per site per year).
+Also, the substitution rate in the SFV genome was found to be extremely slow, i.e. the SFV has evolved at a very low rate (1.7×10−8 substitutions per site per year).
 These results suggest SFV has been cospeciated with Old World primates for about 30 million years, making them the oldest known vertebrate RNA viruses.

 The SFV sequence examination of species and subspecies within each clade of the phylogenetic tree of the primates indicated cospeciation of SFV and the primate hosts, as well.
 A strong linear relationship was found between the branch lengths for the host and SFV gene trees, which indicated synchronous genetic divergence in both data sets.

 By using the molecular clock, it was observed that the substitution rates for the host and SFV genes were very similar.
 The substitution rates for host COII gene and the SFV gene were found out to be 1.16±0.35×10^-8 and 1.7±0.45×10^-8 respectively.
 This is the slowest rate of substitution observed for RNA viruses and is closer to that of DNA viruses and endogenous retroviruses.
 This rate is quite different from that of exogenous RNA viruses such as HIV and influenza A virus (10−3 to 10−4 substitutions per site per year).